 Bidirectional – During one-on-one interviews you’ll ideally want two mics.
 Although it’s a little socially uncomfortable (especially with people you don’t know well), you can record two voices from either side of the mic.
 Sounds that come from the top and bottom, and not left and right are filtered out (to a degree).

 The Yeti is ideal for podcasters that work while seated because of the high-quality, tillable stand.
 At the bottom of the unit, there is a threaded hole that allows you to connect it to any standard microphone stand.
 At either side there is a mini-USB input plus a headphone jack.
 The jack is an absolute must as far as I’m concerned since this gives you direct access to zero-latency monitoring.
+That means there’s no lag between what you say into the mic and what you hear in your headphones.

 Like most USB mics you are limited to 16-bit/48 kHz recording unless you step up to the Yeti Pro model which offers 24 bit/192 kHz digital recording resolution.
 For most indie podcasters the standard model is more than ample.
 The Yeti Pro is geared toward studios and music applications that require higher bit-rates.